BlogCustomer Feedback

 A chat with customer support or resolved email support ticket

-Your CES score is a powerful tool in terms of measuring the quality of your customer support.
-A chat immediately followed up by a quick CES survey may let you know whether your team is successful in helping customers overcome obstacles.
+Your CES score is a powerful tool for measuring the quality of your customer support.
+A chat immediately followed by a quick CES survey may tell you whether your team is successful in helping customers overcome obstacles.

 When it comes to support tickets, you may want to wait about 20 minutes after it is resolved to reach out with a CES survey.
 Customers don't always immediately know whether their issue was worked out.